 - Idioms are common phrases (almost like clichés) that have coded, understood meaning.
 There’s a list of them here that can help you make some connections between words.

-- Can you make an acronym?
-(First letter of each word put together to create something new)
+- Can you make an acronym? (use the first letter of each word to create something new)